computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 but at the same time needed to design a curriculum to be taught by only three full-time faculty on a 3-2 teaching load.
 As such, our curriculum requirements were composed of 10 specifically required courses, adhering closely to the Core Tier-1 and Tier-2 ACM 2013 curricular guidelines, and one elective.
-By the early 2020's, that curriculum felt increasingly constrained to both faculty and students.
+By the early 2020's, that curriculum felt constraining for both faculty and students.

 We planned our curricular revision around a week-long workshop in the summer of 2024, supported by an internal institutional grant for pedagogical development and facilitated